Debunking the Arguments of PseudoSkeptics and Debunkers

 so to speak.
 (To see a great example of

-in which one pseudoskeptic on my list was proven to have lied several times
+in which he was proven to have lied several times

 beyond any shadow of doubt.)